Hydrosilanes: Structure

 Hydrogen is more electronegative than silicon (hence the naming convention of silyl hydrides), which results in the polarization of the Si-H bond to be the reverse of that for the C-H bond.
 Generally silyl hydrides are colourless with physical properties (solubility, volatility) comparable to hydrocarbons.
 They can be pyrophoric, reflecting the great driving force for replacing Si-H bonds with Si-O bonds.

 Reactions and applications

 Setting aside silane itself, for which is used mainly in the microelectronics industry as a source of Si, hydrosilanes participate in many reactions.
 Hydrosilanes are mainly used for diverse styles of reduction in both industrial and laboratory-scale reactions.
 These including deoxygenation, hydrosilylation, and ionic hydrogenation.

 Hydrosilylation

-SIn hydrosilylation, the Si-H bond adds across multiple bonds in alkenes, alkynes, imines, and carbonyls.
+In hydrosilylation, the Si-H bond adds across multiple bonds in alkenes, alkynes, imines, and carbonyls.
 The reaction of alkenes is commercially significant.
 Many organosilicon compounds and materials are prepared in this way.
 Illustrative is the crosslinking of vinyl-terminated siloxanes: